 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The condition, also called wry neck, can follow crowding in the womb (as seen with twins and breech births).
-If a baby doesn’t have much room to move around, the head may get stuck in one position for days or weeks.
+The condition, also called wry neck, can follow crowding in the uterus (as seen with twins and breech births).
+If a fetus doesn’t have much room to move around, the head may get stuck in one position for days or weeks.

 This tightens and shortens one of the “strap muscles” that turn the head.
 These sternocleidomastoid muscles (SCMs) run from the collarbone to behind the ear.

-The tighter SCM pulls the baby’s head to one side, tilting it — typically to the left, reflecting the position babies find most comfy in the womb.
+The tighter SCM pulls the fetus’s head to one side, tilting it — typically to the left, reflecting the position babies find most comfy in the uterus.